Komalb07/Music-Recommendation-System/README.md

 Which Classification Model would you like to use?

-Logistic Regression
+Logistic Regression,
-Support Vector Machine (SVM)
+Support Vector Machine (SVM),
-Random Forest Classifier (Best Model)
+Random Forest Classifier (Best Model).

 Similarly, if a **suboptimal classifier is chosen**, the system **warns the user** and allows reselection.